LukasKnuth/lknuth.dev/content/writings/smallest_monitoring_stack.md

 Fluent Bit can easily be configured to stream any container logs that Kubernetes collects, enrich them with metadata and filter everything.

 I'm primarily interested in knowing if anything is wrong with my Litestream replication.
-For example, if my local NAS goes offline or if the internet connection to Wasabi drops.
+For example, if my NAS goes offline or if the local network connection drops.
-Litestream will log these errors, and we can use that information to create alerts.
+Litestream will log these errors, and we can turn them into alerts.

 ```
 [INPUT]